LeKarimDerradji/alyra-gradients-context/README.md

 Usually, our API fetching can be quiet loud and heavy on the UI render.

-We can sanitize that, and perform a peaceful data-fetching, on a file separated from every components while having them available everywhere :
+We can sanitize that, and perform a peaceful data-fetching, on a file separated from every components while having them available everywhere.

+## useEffect && useReducer

 ```javascript
 useEffect(() => {